 What is the most popular religion in Brazil?
 There’s a lot of things that people use to know about Brazil: our great soccer players, paradisiac places, amazing food and coffee and a lot more.
 Even so, there’s one detail about our culture that still unclear to some: what is the religion over here?

-There are a lot more religions in the country, but those 2 strands of Christianity represent the faith of more than 86% of the population.
-That’s more than 200 million people.
+Christianity is the most popular religion in Brazil, with Catholicism being the main strand, followed right after by Protestantism.
+There are other religions in the country, but those 2 strands of Christianity represent the faith of more than 86% of the population, it’s more than 200 million people.